 There are four living members of the order Sirenia: three species of manatees and the dugong.
 These animals are descended from ancestors that also gave rise to the elephants, and they are the only herbivorous, completely aquatic mammals.
-As DA points out [p.
-200], the order is named after the Sirens of classical mythology, sea-nymphs who lured sailors to their death.
-Until relatively recently, there was a fifth species: Steller's seacow.
-This animal lived mainly on kelp and had no teeth, though it did have rough plates on its palate.
-Hunting and the decline of the kelp beds caused a drastic fall in its numbers, and it has the dubious record of the shortest period of time between discovery by western science (1741) and extinction (1768).
+The order is named after the Sirens of classical mythology, sea-nymphs who lured sailors to their deaths.
+Until relatively recently, there was a fifth species: Steller's sea cow.
+This animal weighed around 10 metric tons, was 9-10 m in length and lived mainly on kelp.
+It had no teeth, though it did have rough plates on its palate.
+Hunting and the decline of the kelp beds caused a drastic fall in its numbers, and it holds the dubious record of the shortest period of time between discovery by western science (1741) and extinction (1768).